 In some cases, it may be possible to work under the supervision of somebody who has liability insurance (whether as a student or as a new professional), or participants may work for an organization that has insurance that covers their work.

-Training participants are responsible for ensuring they are abiding by the parameters of their insurance.
+Training participants and graduates are responsible for ensuring they are abiding by the parameters of their insurance.